 For the filling you’ll need beef, potatoes, onions and swede, all cut in and diced in roughly the same size.

-This is a swede by the way, I had to look it up, cause some recipes I found also mentioned turnip and the two aren’t exactly the same, but I found out that traditionally swede is used so that’s what I used as well.
+Make sure yo use a swede by the way, I had to look it up, cause some recipes I found also mentioned turnip and the two aren’t exactly the same, but I found out that traditionally swede is used so that’s what I used as well.
 Swede is also called rutabaga or neep.

 First, in a mixer, or by hand, combine flour, salt and butter and mix until crumbly.